MusannaGalib/AtomProNet/README.md

      cd AtomProNet
      pip install .
      ```

-   This command installs the package along with its dependencies.
+2. **Install Using PyPI:**
    AtomProNet can also be installed from PyPI:
      ```
      pip install AtomProNet

+This command installs the package along with its dependencies.
      ```

 ## Using the Package